Carloschi7/C7Engine/README.md

 2) CMake GUI (version 3.12 or higher)
 3) GIT BASH

-Steps: ("C:/Engine" will be just a placeholder dir, feel free to use a different one)
+Steps with GUI: ("C:/Engine" will be just a placeholder dir, feel free to use a different one)